 Butane regulator guide

-At Calor we understand that connecting a gas bottle can be an area of confusion for people who are new to using LPG, so we’ve put a guide together to help you.
-This section of the guide shows you step-by-step how to connect 4.5kg, 7kg, 12kg and 15kg Butane gas bottles to your appliance, with details on how to remove and replace regulators.
+We've put together a handy video and guide which shows you step-by-step how to connect 4.5kg, 7kg, 12kg and 15kg Butane gas bottles to your appliance, with details on how to remove and replace regulators.

 How to connect a 4.5kg Butane gas bottle